MaxLazar/freemember/README.md

 # FreeMember: Free your member templates!

-FreeMember is a free add-on for ExpressionEngine 5+, which adds powerful inline member profile & authentication tags using the native EE template syntax, instead of using the ugly and inflexible static member templates bundled with EE.
+FreeMember is a free add-on for ExpressionEngine 5+ , which adds powerful inline member profile & authentication tags using the native EE template syntax, instead of using the ugly and inflexible static member templates bundled with EE.

+Please be careful in use with ee5 - update is still in progress.

 ## Requirements